 Sometimes, you might have to work with a new Google Form containing one or a few regularly repeating questions.
 You could even have used these questions in forms created earlier.

 In such scenarios, you can import questions from other forms rather than typing out the same question again and again.
-Here’s what to do.
+Here’s how to use this Google Forms hack.

 Scroll down to the form section where you’d like to introduce the new questions.
 Click “Import questions” from the floating menu next to the form instead of typing your questions again.